TheAviPrasad/microsoft-graph-docs/api-reference/v1.0/api/educationuser-list-taughtclasses.md

 | Delegated (work or school account)     | EduRoster.ReadBasic                         |
 | Delegated (personal Microsoft account) | Not supported                               |
 | Application                            | EduRoster.Read.All, EduRoster.ReadWrite.All |

+> [!NOTE]
+> Note that if the delegated token is used, users can only see information about their own classes.

 ## HTTP request